mve1983/catch-share-capstone-project/README.md

 ### About me
 > - Manuel Verweyen, 38 years, worked in forwarding/shipping agencies and port logistics for the last 20 years.
 > - Motivation for the bootcamp: I want to fullfill my old dream to be an developer.
 I was always interested in programming since I wrote my first programms with basic on my C64 back in the days.
-> - For more information about me visit my [personal website](https://personal-website-react-five.vercel.app/), currently only available in german language.
-I don't have the time to make an english version of it, maybe after the capstone project.
 > - Please feel free to get in contact if you want to know more.

 <br>